awsdocs/amazon-aurora-user-guide/doc_source/USER_CopySnapshot.md

 # Copying a DB cluster snapshot<a name="USER_CopySnapshot"></a>

-With Amazon RDS, you can copy automated or manual DB cluster snapshots\.
+With Amazon RDS, you can copy automated backups or manual DB cluster snapshots\.
 After you copy a snapshot, the copy is a manual snapshot\.

 You can copy a snapshot within the same AWS Region, you can copy a snapshot across AWS Regions, and you can copy shared snapshots\.